 Driving Home For Christmas?
-Stay Safe When Driving In Winter
+Stay Safe When Driving This Winter

 Plan Your Trip

+Additionally, whenever possible, drive during daylight hours for more road visibility and reduced frost.
 Make sure to check the weather before setting off, as you don't want to get caught in the snow.
 This could result in halting your journey if it becomes too dangerous to drive.
+Consider delaying your journey if conditions are shown to worsen throughout the day.

 It is recommended to have at least 3mm of tread depth when driving in temperatures below 7 degrees Celsius or on an icy road.
+Although you must legally have a minimum of 1.6mm tread depth to drive safely and pass your next MOT.
 To order new tyres for your vehicle, please follow the link below.

 Winter Tyres